-M4A is a higher quality audio format, even at smaller file sizes, while MP3 is much more compatible with a wider range of devices.
-Both are lossy compression types, which mean that they use compression to lower the file size while sacrificing some of the audio quality.
+M4A is a higher-quality audio format, even at smaller file sizes, while MP3 is much more compatible with a wider range of devices.
+Both are lossy compression types, which means that they use compression to lower the file size while sacrificing some of the audio quality.

 What Is the MP3 Format?

 MP3 is one of the most well-known audio formats offering universal compatibility.

 Being one of the first compression formats, the MP3 format has been on the market for quite a long time.
 It is used to reduce the file size of CD tracks by getting rid of the information that users aren’t able to hear properly.
 This process is called perceptual coding, and it helps the format reduce size without compromising the quality.